If you want to come to Saskatchewan to work, and you're not a Canadian citizen or permanent resident, you may need a work permit.

 Getting a work permit

 You can apply for a work permit at any time.
 You'll need to meet Canada's eligibility requirements before you're issued a work permit.

 Visit the Work in Canada page to learn how you can get a work permit and what you'll need.

 Find a Job

-If you want to look for work, gain Canadian work experience and apply for a job in Saskatchewan, please visit Working in Saskatchewan.
-You can also learn about the workplace in Saskatchewan, what to expect on the job and what rights and responsibilities you have as an employee.
+If you want to find or apply for a job in Saskatchewan, visit Working in Saskatchewan.
+You can also learn about the workplace in Saskatchewan, what to expect on the job, and what rights and responsibilities you have as an employee.